kaleidoscope18/cashflow/README.md

 ## Features

-This project's whole functionnality set is documented in Gherkin natural language.
+This project's whole functionality set is documented in Gherkin natural language.
 You can find them in the `*.feature` files under `bdd/`.

+### BDD

+BDD testing is in `bdd` package and gherkin natural language is used with `features/*.feature` files.
+[Godog](https://github.com/cucumber/godog/) library is used to run these tests.

+These tests are included in test run with `go test ./...` command from root.

 ## Graphql (graphqlgen)